microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-custom-encryption.md

 5. Once you are on the Role Assignment page, within **Role**, type in "Key Vault Crypto User" and select it.
 Click **Next** when done.
     ![Screenshot shows key vault crypto user on the role assignment page](images/akv-crypto-user.png)

 6. Move onto the **Members** tab and enable **Assign Access to** "Users, group, and service principal" and the click on "+ Select Members".
 Select the correct service principal (Data Connect application name) through the wondow pane pop up on the left.
-This step ensures that your Data Connect application has access to connect to Azure Key Vault.
+This step ensures that your Data Connect application can connect to your Azure Key Vault.
 Click **Next** when done.
     ![Screenshot shows how to give access to the correct service principal](images/akv-select-service-principal.png)

 7. Review the details within the **Review + assign** tab and click on **Review + Assign** button on the right-below corner.
 Your Azure Key Vault can now connect to your Data Connect Application